HackYourFuture/databases/Week1/README.md

 4. What's the role of a database in an application?
 5. What is Structured Query Language (SQL)?
 6. What are data types (as applied to databases)?
-7. How to use SQL to CRUD
+7. How to use SQL to Create, Read, Update and Delete (CRUD)
 8. What's a database dump?

    <!-- - SQL vs. NoSQL